 A standard homeowners insurance policy may help cover repairs if raccoons damage or destroy the roof, attic or other areas of the home's structure.
 However, homeowners are typically responsible for repairing or replacing personal items — such as clothing, electronics and furniture — that are damaged by raccoons.

 Always read your homeowners insurance policy or check with your insurer to see what your policy specifically covers.

-According to the Department of Wildlife, Fish, and Conservation Biology (WFCB) at UC Davis, common signs that raccoons might be on your property include noises on the roof or in the attic or chimney.
-If you notice droppings, tracks or signs of feeding in your home, it’s likely that you have raccoons.
-Because they’re nocturnal, you’ll typically see them out at night, especially around food sources, like the garden.
-WFCB notes that seeing a family of raccoons occasionally is generally not something to worry about.
+According to the Humane Society of the United States, common signs that raccoons might be on your property include noises on the roof, attic or chimney.
+Signs of droppings, tracks, or feeding are also signs to look out for.
+Because they're primarily nocturnal, you'll typically see them out at night, especially around food sources, like the garden.

 Humane Wildlife Removal (HWR) recommends the following tips to help safely keep raccoons at bay.